SewerynKaminski/Advent-of-Code-in-V/modules/year2023/day09/README.md

 Adding the new values on the left side of each sequence from bottom to top eventually reveals the new left-most history value: 5.

 Doing this for the remaining example data above results in previous values of -3 for the first history and 0 for the second history.
-Adding all three new values together produces 2.
+Adding all three new values together produces **`2`**.

-Analyze your OASIS report again, this time extrapolating the previous value for each history.
-What is the sum of these extrapolated values?
+Analyze your OASIS report again, this time extrapolating the previous value for each history. **What is the sum of these extrapolated values?**

 Your puzzle answer was `1108`.

-*Both parts of this puzzle are complete!
-They provide two gold stars:* :star: :star:
+**Both parts of this puzzle are complete!
+They provide two gold stars:** :star: :star: